bottiger1/Cubemaker/README.md

 * theskybox_cubemap.vtf
 * theskybox_cubemap.vmt
+* theskybox_cubemap.hdr.vmt

 Move these files to **materials/cubemap_skyboxes** or edit **theskybox_cubemap.vmt** to use a different path.

 Now you can create a **func_brush** with this texture around your **sky_camera** and toggle it on and off whenever you want.

+You can remove the hdr.vmt file if you are compiling in LDR only.
+Otherwise if you compile in HDR, anyone using full HDR will see a blinding white light instead.
+The HDR file is large, but you can get compression ratios of 10x or more when the bsp is compressed by repacking or bz2.

 ## How to compile